littleninja/auro-backtotop/demo/demo.md

 ## Custom trigger

-The trigger content--the arrow-up icon and text--can be customized to anything your heart desires, multilingual or otherwise.
+The trigger content--the arrow-up icon and text--can be customized to anything your heart desires, for i18n or just for fun.

 <auro-accordion lowProfile justifyRight>
   <span slot="trigger">See code</span>